Modern Foreign Languages

 The Modern Languages department believes that every pupil should have access to a wide and varied experience of as many different cultures as possible.
 The learning of new languages and cultures should inspire boys to be adventurous in spirit and to embrace all that is unique about the many cultures that make up our world.
 Through their language lessons they should begin to understand the importance of effective and sensitive communication and always strive to achieve their best.

 Head of Department - Mr B Andrews

-In Year 7 and Year 8 all boys are taught French.
-In Year 8 they can then opt for German or Spanish in addition to French.
+In year 7 boys choose two languages from French, German and Spanish, and they continue with both until the end of year 8.
 At the end of Year 8 students can choose whether to continue with two languages (ie French and German or French and Spanish) or just to continue with one language for IGCSE (French, German or Spanish).
 At least one Modern Foreign Language is compulsory for IGCSE.

 Areas covered include Home and abroad; Education and employment; House, home and daily routine; The modern world and the environment and Social activities, fitness and health.

 Listening (25%): - tasks include completing a grid, multiple choice, box ticking, true or false

 Reading and Writing (50%): - reading will involve similar tasks to listening.
 Two writing tasks – one short (50 words), one longer (150 words).